csantos-alvess/Physalia-Manual-Genome-Curation/Session2.1.md

 - Describe in a few words how you would expect the HiC map to be?
 Which would be the main challenges for curation?
 - Would you suggest any alternatives/approaches to cope with the difficulties faced during manual curation?

+Feel free to explore the tolqc website (https://tolqc.cog.sanger.ac.uk).
+Just type the tolid on the top left and have a look at some assembly stats.

 **A. Dicot plant (ddCarFlex1)**